We bought the worst-rated hotel in Page. Here's why.

 We committed $2 million to rebuild this place, and we're partway through spending it the slow way: room by room, with our own hands more days than not.

-The first renovated rooms opened at Memorial Day.
-More come online every few weeks through the summer.
+We said twenty rooms would be ready by Memorial Day.
+We delivered two.
+We changed contractors and have been running to catch up ever since.
+Renovated rooms are open and bookable now, and more come online every few weeks.
 Everything gets touched: new beds, new bathrooms, new mini-splits, new everything down to the studs where the studs deserved it.
 The rooms that aren't done yet don't get sold as if they were.
-That alone puts us ahead of the old regime.

 The name changed too.
 The Wesley, after John Wesley Powell, the one-armed explorer who ran the Colorado River through these canyons before anyone had mapped them.
 The property pays homage to the place instead of pretending to be somewhere else.
 Local art, canyon lines, red rock colors.
 You'll see.